Skip to content

 DEZeitlich begrenztes Essen

-Time-restricted eating (TRE) confines daily food intake to a consistent window of typically 6–10 hours, leaving 14–18 hours of fasting.
-The concept emerged from Satchin Panda's circadian biology lab at the Salk Institute.
-Some trials report improved insulin sensitivity, lipids, and blood pressure independent of calorie reduction; others, including Liu et al. (NEJM 2022), found that time-restricted eating combined with caloric restriction was not superior to caloric restriction alone for weight or metabolic outcomes.
-Early-window TRE may be preferable, but the evidence remains preliminary.
+Time-restricted eating (TRE) confines your daily food intake to a consistent window, typically 6 to 10 hours.
+That leaves 14 to 18 hours of fasting.
+The concept came from Satchin Panda's circadian-biology lab at the Salk Institute.
+Some trials report better insulin sensitivity, lipids, and blood pressure, even without cutting calories.
+Others disagree.
+Liu et al. (NEJM 2022) found that TRE plus calorie restriction was no better than calorie restriction alone, for weight or metabolic outcomes.
+Eating in an earlier window may be preferable, but the evidence is still preliminary.

 Sources